1″I do” Part of the Lesson

-Now, these task cards are digital!
-And there are many different ways to utilize.
+Task cards, like many other teaching resources, have gone digital!
+And there are many different ways to utilize them in your math block and beyond.
 Read to the end to snag your free copy of these 2 Digit Addition Word Problem Interactive Task Cards!

 # 1″I do” Part of the Lesson